MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/start-proactive-chat.md

 ## Scenario 8: Proactively offer chat with pre-survey to customers

-Suppose your organization wants prior consent authorization to start a chat or wants to ask about the topics related to your enquiry so it can route the session to the appropriate agent, among other possible scenarios.
+Suppose your organization wants prior consent authorization to start a chat with a customer or wants to ask about the topics related to the customer's enquiry before routing the session to the appropriate agent.
 ### Sample code

 The following sample code shows how you can proactively offer chat with pre-survey for your customers.